 No, we do not recommend using the whitening strips while pregnant or breastfeeding but you can use our whitening paste, pen and mouthwash.

-Yes, Spotlight contains the hydrogen peroxide which is clinically proven to whiten teeth.
+Yes, Spotlight contains the ingredient hydrogen peroxide which is clinically proven to whiten teeth.

-No, the strips are designed to be used one hour every day for two weeks
+No, the strips are designed to be used for one hour every day for two weeks.

 These white patches are called opacities which are on the teeth naturally and may become dehydrated during any whitening process.
 This is completely normal.
 We recommend using the strips in the evening time so by morning they will fade away.